AltaNetwork/teeworlds/README.md

 TO FIX:
-  spectators respawn NOW ITS A FUCKING FEATURE NIGGA, YES YOU CANT SPECTATE 2.1MB
+  spectators respawn NOW ITS A FUCKING FEATURE NIGGA, YES YOU CANT SPECTATE Wierd blinking when spectating occurs it takes you to top left of the screen? wierd af 2.1MB
 200kb/s
 3kb/s # LOWEST I FOUND

 TO IMPROV:
   Duels
   1vs1